 Supervising physicians should keep current on advances in diagnosis and treatment of breast disease, especially thermal imaging equipment, imaging techniques, new interpretation and reporting software, and published studies on thermal imaging.
 They should at a minimum be a member in good standing of a nationally recognized medical thermographic organization that offers literature, training including, but not necessarily limited to, Medical Breast Thermology.

-All Breast Thermologists are expected to keep current with:
+All Breast Thermologists are expected to understand the common anatomy and biology of the breast and keep current with:

 7.1 Advances in diagnosis and treatment of breast disease